zachlambert/omega_network/README.md

 # Managing environments

+I'm developing this using conda on my laptop, but the host site pythonanywhere doesn't support conda.
+Therefore, need to export an requirements.txt file from conda, then create the virtualenv from that.

-To record the state of the conda environment in a yml file: conda env export > environment.yml
+To record the state of the conda environment: conda list -e > requirements.txt

-To create an environment from this: conda env create --prefix ./env --file environment.yml

-To update an environment:
-conda env update --prefix ./env --file enviornemtn.yml --prune
+To install these modules in a virtualenv: source .../venv/bin/activate
+(venv) pip -r requirements.txt